-The odds are good that your puppy’s disposition is perfectly normal, but there are exceptions.
-As a rule, there are warning signs you may have an aggressive puppy.
-You need to recognize whether you can manage puppy aggression or if a puppy lacks the appropriate temperament to be a family pet, and could be a dangerous liability.
+You need to recognize whether you can manage puppy aggression or if a puppy lacks the appropriate temperament to be a family pet and could be a dangerous liability.
 It’s also key to determine whether your puppy’s behavior is just aggressive puppy play or something more serious.

 Never excuse or ignore the behavior of an aggressive puppy!
 Without help, there is little doubt an aggressive puppy will become a dangerous dog!